House of Bourbon: Surnames used

-The children of Philippe's brother, Charles, Duke of Berry (all of whom died in infancy), were given the surname "d'Alencon".
+The children of Philippe's brother, Charles, Duke of Berry (all of whom died in infancy), were given the surname "d'Alençon".
 He was Duke of Berry only in name, so the surname of his children was taken from his first substantial duchy.

 The children of Charles Philippe, Count of Artois, brother of Louis XVI, were surnamed "d'Artois".
 When Charles succeeded to the throne as Charles X, his son Louis Antoine became a Son of France, with the corresponding change in surname.
 His grandson, Henri d'Artois, being merely a Grandson of France, would use the surname until his death.